celestiaorg/celestia-node/docs/adr/adr-001-predevnet-celestia-node.md

     * **`FraudProofGeneration`**
     * `FraudProofSub` (broadcast)
     * `FraudProofStore`
 * `ShareService` -- a service that can be registered on the node, and started/stopped that contains every process related to requesting and providing shares.
-Note, `full` nodes will not have a separate `ShareStore` as they store the full blocks.
+Note, `full` nodes will not have a separate `ShareStore` as the store the full blocks.
     * `ShareExchange` (request/response)
 * `BlockService`
     * `BlockErasureCoding`